-With Hodge Bank’s programme of digital transformation still developing, there was a wealth of opportunity for making UX improvements throughout their business.
+With Hodge Bank’s digital transformation strategy still developing, there was a wealth of opportunity for making UX improvements throughout their business.
 It was important therefore that this initial project was carefully scoped to ensure our consultants concentrated their efforts on the highest-impact activities possible.
 We would then not only be able to demonstrate success more quickly, but also help enhance the customer experience and enable Hodge Bank to maintain momentum for the wider initiatives.

 We therefore began our engagement with a two-day exploration session that saw us speak to a range of stakeholders from across the organisation, out of which came the decision to focus this particular piece of work on the process of applying for a personal deposits account.
 This process had previously been managed exclusively offline – offered only via phone or post – and there was consequently huge potential to deliver efficiencies and provide a new channel for customers to deal with Hodge Bank by making the service available online.

 Armed with this brief then, our UX consultants began creating prototypes for an online version of the account application form – working on-site so as to be fully embedded into the team Hodge Bank had set up specifically to manage these products.
 This not only facilitated more effective communication and quicker feedback loops between Box UK and the client, but also provided us with greater insight into Hodge Bank’s specific organisational structure, context, and requirements.

 This incredibly valuable information complemented both our existing domain knowledge regarding the finance industry and our understanding of UX good practice, and so helped us ensure the prototypes we delivered were optimised for maximum usability and performance.
 This included: